 Booklovers specialize in, "Out-of-Print" and "Collectable" Books

-Compiled by the Direction of His Majesty’s Government, published by Hurst and Blackett of London in 1908.
-Hard cover bound this First Edition copy is Fine Condition and without a dust jacket.
-The size of the book is 244x183x43mm.
+Edited by L.S.
+Amery, general editor, and Erskine Childers.
+Published by Sampson Low, Marson and Company of London in 1907.
+Hard cover bound this assumed First Edition copy is in Fair condition, covered in plastic and without a dust jacket.
+The size of the book is 230x158x58mm.